If you have ever wanted a macaron recipe for what I consider to be “as fool-proof as is possible”, I hope you find that this is the place to be!

 - Why are my macarons hollow?

 This can be because of over-whisking the meringue at the start.
-Only whisk until you get soft, not firm peaks.
+Only whisk until you get soft, not very firm/stiff peaks.
 And make sure you pat the meringue into the almond mixture to push out some of the air.

 - Why don’t my macarons have feet?